-Figure 1 - Systems architecture: 1) wearable sensing device, 2) electronic unit, 3) SWEET App, 4) cloud, 5) SWEET Lab.
+Figure 1.
+System architecture: 1) wearable sensing device, 2) electronic unit, 3) SWEET App, 4) cloud, 5) SWEET Lab.

-The details of prototype design and development are given in the first subsection of the following section.
-We also provide a validation analysis of the system, by performing comparative assessments with standard device commonly used in clinical environment.
-In this work we focus on ECG monitoring, providing validation analysis for the raw signal collected by the prototype and for the processed data flowing from digital signal processing.
-The rules followed in validation analysis are described in the second subsection of Section 2, while the achieved results are presented in Section 3.
-In Section 4 we discuss results, listing advantages, limits and perspectives of the proposed technology.
-Finally, in the concluding section, the major findings are summarized.
+The details of the prototype’s design and development are provided in the first subsection of the following section.
+Meanwhile, a validation analysis of the system was also undertaken by performing comparative assessments with a standard device commonly used in clinical environments.
+In this work, the focus is on ECG monitoring, providing validation analysis for the raw signals collected via the prototype and for the processed data flowing from the digital signal processing.
+The rules followed in the validation analysis are presented in section 3, with the validation results presented in section 4.
+In section 5, we discuss the results, outlining the advantages, limitations and perspectives of the proposed technology.
+Finally, in the concluding section, the major findings are summarised.

 materials and methods

-Aim of this work is to present the novel wearable device SWEET Shirt for remote health monitoring, and to validate its performances in the acquisition and analysis of electrocardiographic activity.
-In this section we present in detail the units making up the novel system and the materials and methods used to perform the validation analysis.
+The main aim of this work was to present the novel wearable device, SWEET Shirt, for remote health monitoring, and to validate its performance in terms of the acquisition and analysis of electrocardiographic activity.
+In this section, we describe in detail the units that make up the novel system and the materials and methods used to perform the validation analysis.

-SWEET Shirt
+The SWEET Shirt

-SWEET Shirt is a wearable sensing device which allows the acquisition of electrocardiographic, biceps electromyographic and trunk acceleration signals.
-It can be integrated in a complete system for remote health caring, illustrated in the schematic diagram in Figure 1.
-The remote monitoring system includes also an e-textile based sensing sock for gait and postural assessment, described in [19].
+The SWEET Shirt is a wearable sensing device that allows for the acquisition of electrocardiographic, bicep electromyographic and trunk acceleration signals.
+It can be integrated within a complete system for remote healthcare purposes, as illustrated by the schematic shown in Figure 1.
+The remote monitoring system includes an e-textile-based sensing sock for gait and postural assessments, as described in [19].

-The wearable sensor unit allows the bio-signals acquisition when connected to the analogue front-end located in the electronic unit.
-This unit also contains a microcontroller and allows data transmission through an integrated Bluetooth Low Energy (BLE) module.
-A custom-made Android mobile application has been developed to receive and visualize real-time signals on a smartphone, and to upload data on a dedicated web server afterwards.
-This is a restricted area that is accessible after prior authentication, exclusively by authorized and appointed healthcare professionals, who can download, analyse and process data using the custom-made Matlab desktop software.
+The wearable sensor unit allows for bio-signal acquisition when connected to the analogue front-end located in the electronic unit.
+This unit also contains a microcontroller and allows for data transmission through an integrated BLE module.
+A custom-made Android mobile application was developed to receive and visualise real-time signals on a smartphone, and to subsequently upload data on a dedicated web server.
+This server presents a restricted area that is exclusively accessible (following prior authentication) by authorised and appointed healthcare professionals, who can download, analyse and process the data using the custom-made MATLAB desktop software.

-In the following sections the functional modules of the system are individually presented.
+In the following sections, the functional modules of the system are individually presented.

+2.2.
 Wearable sensing unit